Version: 1.3

 On some signs, you can also include the commands for speeds, character set selection, color selection (excluding rainbow1 and rainbow2), or any of the following:

-element to define arbitrary graphics.
+Use the dots element to define arbitrary graphics.

-element defines one row of pixels (LEDs).
+Each row element defines one row of pixels (LEDs).
 Each

 digit in a row defines the color of a pixel.